abhisheks008/DL-Simplified/Playing Cards Image Classification/Model/README.md

 - **Basic CNN**: Accuracy - 74%
 - **AlexNet**: Accuracy - 71%
+- **EfficientNet**: Accuracy - 95%

 ### 📢 **Conclusion**

-Based on the evaluation results, both the models performed fairly well.
+Based on the evaluation results, all of the models performed fairly well.
+Efficient net outperformed CNN and AlexNet with an accuracy of 95%.
 Further fine-tuning and experimentation with other models or techniques may provide additional insights.

 ### ✒️ **Your Signature**